 Parents of students in K - 5 are allowed to check out up to five books at a time for a two-week period.

 Although there is no fee for an overdue book, books that are lost or damaged must be paid for on or before the last day of school.
 Any book overdue for more than 30 days will be assumed lost.
 Checks should be made payable to Morningside.
-Only exact cash payment is accepted as change cannot be given.
+If paying cash, only exact cash payment is accepted as change cannot be given.

-Students are encouraged to visit the media center throughout the day and both before (7:30 - 8:00) and after school (2:30 - 3:00).
+Students are encouraged to visit the media center throughout the day.
 Each classroom has five library passes.
-If Mr. Rawls is busy with a class, and a volunteer or assistant is not available to check out, second through fifth-grade students are encouraged to use the self-checkout.
-Kindergarten and first-grade students will need to return to their class and check back at another time.
+If Mr. Rawls is busy with a class, and a volunteer or assistant is not available to check out, third through fifth-grade students are encouraged to use the self-checkout.
+K-2 students will need to return to their class and check back at another time.

 Staff Book & Equipment Checkout